ewpratten/dr/README.md

 An ed-like client for devRant written in python

 ## Installation
-Just grab the build for your system on the [releases](https://github.com/Ewpratten/dr/releases) page then run:
+(Don't forget to install the stuff in requirements.txt first) Just grab the build for your system on the [releases](https://github.com/Ewpratten/dr/releases) page then run:
 ```
 chmod +755 dr